miohtama/Krusovice/README.rst

 This is a rewrite and clean-up of previous slideshow9000 attempt.

-Music rhytm data is extracted using Echo Nest Remix API.
+Music rhythm data is extracted using Echo Nest Remix API.
-Rhytm data must be pregenerated prior real-time photo show run.
+Rhythm data must be pregenerated prior real-time photo show run.

 Componets
 ------------